Take a Picture of the Moon (Digital or Not)

 For digital camera lenses we often use the so-called "equivalent" focal length (EFL), denoting the focal length (mm) of a 35-mm film camera lens which has the same angle of view.
 So, for example, the Olympus C-5060WZ and C-7070WZ of cameras use a 5.7-22.9 mm zoom lens termed as 27-110 mm EFL.
 This means that the lens gives the same range of angles as a 27-110 mm lens on a 35-mm film camera.

-Multiply the "equivalent" (or, in case of a 35-mm film camera, actual) focal length (mm) by 0.0352, or, roughly, divide it by 30, and you will see how much (in percent) of your frame will the Moon fill vertically.
+Multiply the "equivalent" focal length (mm) by 0.0352, or, roughly, divide it by 30, and you will see how much (in percent) of your frame will the Moon fill vertically.
 Here are some examples for the more common focal lengths.

-Note: more exactly, these are values for cameras with a 4:3 image aspect ratio; for those with a 3;2 aspect (35-mm film, most digital SLRs) the values are higher by a factor of about 1.08x; the coefficient value is 0.0381.
+Note: these are values for cameras with a 4:3 image aspect ratio; for those with a 3;2 aspect (35-mm film, most digital SLRs) the values are higher by a factor of about 8%; the coefficient value is 0.0381.

 The computations behind the 0.0352 coefficient are given in the Appendix.